๐Ÿพ Smart pet care, real pet parent NEW 50+ buyer guides published ๐Ÿ“ฉ Weekly newsletter As an Amazon Associate we earn from qualifying purchases

 #6: AKC Heavy Duty Training Pads

-Best for: Large breed puppies (German Shepherds, Labradors), multi-dog households, dogs with mobility issues that result in larger accidents.
+Best for: Large breed puppies like the German Shepherd and Labrador Retriever, multi-dog households, dogs with mobility issues that result in larger accidents.

 #7: Iris USA Wire Mesh Pad Holder